Amended by membership February 1, 2006

-9.04 Notice of all meetings, naming the time and place of assembly, shall be given by the Executive Director as directed by the Board.
-A notice inserted in one or more of the newspapers published within the district or a circular letter signed by the Executive Director or any Officer of the Board and mailed to the last known address or emailed to the last known email address of each member shall constitute sufficient notice.
+9.04 Notice of all meetings, naming the time and place of assembly, shall be given by the General Manager as directed by the Board.
+A notice inserted in one or more of the newspapers published within the district or a circular letter signed by the General Manager or any Officer of the Board and mailed to the last known address or emailed to the last known email address of each member shall constitute sufficient notice.

 9.05 At any Annual or General Meeting, twelve (12) members shall be a quorum and, unless otherwise specifically provided, a majority of members present shall be competent to do and perform all acts which are or shall be directed to be done at any such meeting.

 9.06 Minutes of the proceedings of all General and Board meetings shall be entered in books to be kept for that purpose, by a person designated by the Board from time to time.